sp-hash/TeamBlackMiner/FAQ.md

 Nvidia RTX series 20xx, 30xx and Amd series 5xxx, 6xxx, 7xxx and 8xxx are known to work very well with this miner.

+## TBMiner exits with message dag verification failed ?

+Add the commandline option --dagintensity with a low value to prevent computing errors with high OC.
+If it still exits whith the message, try lowering OC.

 ## Is it a computer virus ?

 No. No way.
 But viruses are known to exploit coin mining for profit.